Bias in Numbers: How to Spot Statistical Bias Fast in 2026

 Ground News is fastest for multi-outlet comparison, but you can use AllSides or Ad Fontes for bias charts, Google Dataset Search for raw data, or official government sites.
 A quick search for the stat plus “primary source” also helps uncover gaps.

-Spend five to ten minutes in Ground News after finding a compelling stat but before drafting.
+Spend 5 to 10 minutes on Ground News after finding a compelling stat, but before drafting.
 Keep the checklist handy as a bookmark.
 Over time, it becomes a simple habit that builds trust with your audience.

 (I’ve used this app for over 5 years and have been an affiliate as I love the product.)